gabrieljablonski/dgg-chat-bot/README.md

 commands for when a user whispers you, so you can then reply with something useful.
 Built with the [`dgg-chat`](https://github.com/gabrieljablonski/dgg-chat) package.

-In case you want a more in-depth example, check out the [reminde me bot](https://github.com/gabrieljablonski/dgg-remind-me).
+In case you want a more in-depth example, check out the [remind me bot](https://github.com/gabrieljablonski/dgg-remind-me).

 ## Installing